strmlineapp-ux/agileflow/docs/design-system.md

 ---

 ### 11. Icon Tabs for Page Navigation
 - **Description**: For primary navigation within a page (e.g., switching between "Admin Groups" and "Pages" on the Admin Management screen), tabs should be clear, full-width, and provide strong visual cues.
+For management pages with lists of items (like the Tabs page), a simple list view with a search bar is preferred.
 - **Appearance**:
   - Each tab trigger includes both an icon and a text label.
   - The icon is `text-4xl` with a `weight={100}` for a large but light appearance.